On reduction and normalization in the computational core: Preliminaries

-A classic tool to modularize a proof of confluence is Hindley-Rosen lemma, stating that the union of confluent reductions is itself confluent if they all commute with each other. \begin{lemma}[Hindley-Rosen] Let $\red_1$ and $\red_2$ be relations on the set $A$.
-If $\red_1$ and $\red_2$ are confluent and commute with each other, then $\red_1\cup \red_2$ is confluent. \end{lemma} Like for postponement, strong commutation implies commutation. \begin{lemma}[Strong commutation \cite{HindleyPhD}] Strong commutation $\leftarrow_1 \cdot \red_2 ~\subseteq ~ {\red_2}^* \cdot {\leftarrow_1}^= $ implies commutation. \end{lemma}
+\paragraph{Modularizing Confluence.} A classic tool to modularize a proof of confluence is Hindley--Rosen lemma: the union of confluent reductions is itself confluent if they all commute with each other. \begin{lem}[Hindley--Rosen] Let $\red_1$ and $\red_2$ be relations on a set $A$.
+If $\red_1$ and $\red_2$ are confluent and commute with each other, then $\red_1\cup \red_2$ is confluent. \end{lem} Like for postponement, strong commutation implies commutation. \begin{lem}[Strong commutation \cite{HindleyPhD}] Strong commutation ($\leftarrow_1 \cdot \red_2 ~\subseteq ~ {\red_2}^* \cdot {\leftarrow_1}^= $) implies commutation. \end{lem}